Swaps#

 disc_curve.history().loc[dt].plot(title='Discounting Curve Discount Factors');

-We can use the curve history to evaluate the swap rates for various tenors throughout the history.
+Use the curve history to evaluate the swap rates for various tenors throughout the history.
+You can retrieve a single tenor historical time series and forward starting fair swap rates.

 print(sig.obj.get('USD.D CURVE').get_swap_rate('5Y'))